mattmcclendon/signal-and-trust-notes/README.md

 Exploratory and ongoing.

 This repository is intentionally incomplete.
 It reflects a living line of inquiry rather than a finished position.

+## Open Questions
+Some lines of inquiry intentionally remain unresolved, including:
+- how systems detect early trust erosion
+- where automation crosses from support into displacement
+- what signals reliably predict legitimacy loss

+These questions will guide future work as capacity allows.